Skip to main content

 Course overview

-Clinical support and collaboration with other mental health and interdisciplinary health professionals will play a vital role in building foundation skills to identify, screen, treat and manage mental health conditions in the perinatal period, as well as better understand the customary adjustment to pregnancy and infant development.
+Clinical support and collaboration with other mental health and interdisciplinary health professionals will play a vital role in building foundational skills to identify, screen, treat and manage mental health conditions in the perinatal period, as well as better to better understand customary adjustments to pregnancy and infant development.

-Infant observation and reflective practice will focus on core components of working with the mother (carer); the infant dyad will learn the required skills to support parents' self-knowledge recovery and growth and improve confidence and skills in parenting.
+Infant observation and reflective practice will focus on core components of working with the mother (carer).
+The infant dyad will learn the required skills to support parents' self-knowledge recovery and growth in self-knowledge and to improve their confidence and parenting skills in parenting.

 IT requirements